susanBuck/notes/05_Laravel/Gulp.md

 This tells Node that your app depends on gulp.

+## Plugins
-Let's install a plugin: a tool to minify CSS:
+Let's install a plugin to practice with; we'll use a minification plugin that we'll use to minify CSS files: <https://www.npmjs.org/package/gulp-minify-css/>

 	$ npm install gulp-minify-css --save-dev